mithunonline/mithunonline.github.io/README.md

-# A common place to find all my standard coding practices and other nitty-gritty!
+# A common place to find all my standard coding practices and other nitty-gritties!